 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically configured your settings to prevent search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text area
+Unless you have intentionally chosen to prevent search engines from indexing your site – see next section, then your site will automatically notify the update services entered into the Update Services box

-By default, when WordPress is installed, this section lists only one entry …
+By default, when WordPress is installed, this section displays only one entry …

 (WordPress Update Services)